 Unfortunately, there are no direct flights from Miyakojima, and there is no ferry service, so you’ll have to return to Naha and fly to Ishigaki from there.
 The flight from Naha takes 1 hour.
 If for some reason Ishigaki feels too small for you or you want to visit another island, I recommend Taketomi Island, known for preserving Ryukyu architecture and for some of its crystal-clear water beaches.
 The island is small and can be explored on foot or by bike.
 You can reach it by boat from Ishigaki port, and the journey only takes 10 minutes.

-What to do and see in Ishigaki in 2 days?
-5 essentials of Ishigaki
+What to See and Do in Ishigaki in 2 Days?
+5 Essentials of Ishigaki

 - Sukuji Beach: the beach responsible for some of my best sunsets in Japan.